Mother Earth (The Green Green Grass)

 "Mother Earth" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 6 October 2006, as the fourth episode of series two.
+It was first screened on 6 October 2006, as the fourth episode of the second series.
+It was written by Jim Sullivan and directed by Dewi Humphreys.

 Synopsis

 Marlene tries to set up a massage and beauty parlour in the house, using Boycie as her guinea pig.
 During his therapy Marlene manages to semi-paralyse her husband whilst giving him a massage.
 Tyler and Beth are getting closer, but when Beth has been coming to the farm lately she has been seeing some strange goings-on involving Boycie and Marlene.
 It doesn't help matters when she sees Boycie totally naked in the living room of the house either!